SineStriker/qsynthesis-revenge/README.md

-# QSynthesis 2.0
+# QSynthesis Toolset

 ## Intro

+QSynthesis is originally the name of the Qt-based UTAU editor, as a result of continuous iterations, its functionality has been abstracted into a class that can be used by multiple SVS frontend, so I called the library QSynthesis as well.

-QSynthesis is an open-source software and a remake of vocal synthesis UTAU to provide UTAU community with user-friendly experience.
+All applications in this toolset are free softwares and aim to provide the community with user-friendly experience.

-The project is in its second iteration.

 ## Compatibility

-LabelVoice is able to run on **Windows, MacOS and Linux**.
+The application is able to run on **Windows, MacOS and Linux**.

+## Toolset

+### LabelVoice

+LabelVoice is an open-source software and a labeling tool for vocal synthesis database.

+### QSynthesis

+QSynthesis is an open-source software and a remake of UTAU.
+It is in its second iteration.

 ## Build from source